tcaddy/stacey/README.md

 User's without Javascript will get degraded content that is probably 'good enough' to let them find you on Twitter.

-This has been tested in Firefox 4 and Google Chrome 10 on Linux.
-Expect to make some slight CSS / template adjustments to make all the browsers work correctly.
+This has been tested in Firefox, Google Chrome, Opera, Safari, and IE 7/8.

 ## Copyright/License